wavemaker/docs/learn/app-development/ui-design/page-concepts/page-layouts.md

 ---
 ---

-An app is divided into multiple pages to segregate the functionality of the app.
-Various aspects of a Page are used to unite these segregated functionalities to form an app flow.
-In this document we will discuss:

-- [Page Layouts](#page-layouts) as tool to demarcate the page into components and give a unified look across pages
-- [Page Navigation](#page-navigation) to aid user to move from one page to another
-- [Events](#events) to capture define actions for user interactions and other incidents.

-## Introduction

 **Page Layouts** help you design the structure of the page by demarcating the header, footer, navigation and one or more content columns.
-Based on the Page construction system WaveMaker provides different options for Page Layouts, which can be picked based on the interaction required for the app.
+Based on the Page construction system, WaveMaker provides different options for Page Layouts, which can be picked based on the interaction required for the app.
 Depending on the app platform - web or mobile, the layout will differ.

-Here we will be discussing web platform, for mobile platform [refer here](/learn/hybrid-mobile/mobile-page-concepts/).
-Page
+## Select Layout

 A layout can be set to a default one at the time of Page Creation and later can be changed from the Workspace Toolbar.

 [![](/learn/assets/layout_change.png)](/learn/assets/layout_change.png)

+## Web Responsive

 A **Page Layout** has the following containers - a header, navigation bar, content, and footer.
 The content can have one, two or three columns.
 To change the layout of a page, simply click on the desired layout to see it take effect on the design canvas.